 “Okay, then.
 It seems that time is up for you today.
 You will be sent to room 126 shortly.”
 The phobiologist stands and shakes hands with Lakota before walking out of the room.

 “So, your fears are only common, but you cannot live outside of security,” says yet another Institute employee with a heavy German accent.
 “When you feel your fears, you become uncontrollable, and you are quite noisy in general.”

 The pink-haired thirteen year-old answered, “What’s that supposed to mean?”

 The man looks at her incredulously.
 “You’re kidding.”

-“Well,” Kathleen says to the man.
-“You are mean, your breath obviously stinks, and you, sir, are quite a nuisance in general.
-Now, if we are almost done, I would like to go to my room.”
+“Well,” she says to the man, “You're rude, your breath obviously stinks, and you, sir, are quite a nuisance in general.
+Now, if we're almost done here, I would like to go to my room.”

-“Thank you,” she says and walks out of the room.
+“Thank you,” she says, taking the key and walking briskly out into the hallway.